madcoda9000/dotnet-cookie-based-identity/Documentation/INSTALL.md

 ### the magic.. (if everthing goes well!)

-* navigate into the DotNetIdentity folder
 * type `dotnet run`
-  * The application will try to compile and start.
-Whe you've no typo in your connectionstring and your Database server is reachable, the application will try to create the database a  nd the tables.
+  * When you've no typo in your connectionstring and your Database server is reachable, the application will try to create the database and the tables.
 After that the application will start a browser and open the application.
     Your console window output should look like that:
      ![dotnet-run1](Screenshots/dotnet-run1.png)
     **HINT**: In your case the the https port typically would be 5001.
 So the url to your new app will be https://localhost:5001